Euq1rneh/blockchain-tfd/README.md

 The algorithm used works in epochs, an epoch is 2Δ rounds of equal duration.
 We considered Δ to be the duration of a round.

 A logger is used to simplify the debbuging process and a log file is created for each node.

+A text file is created for each node containing part of the blockchain to reduce memory usage.
+This file is only updated if there is an excess of 10 blocks in memory while trying to finalize a new chain.
+With this feature the blockchain now is a combination of what's logged into that file and what is in memory.

 ## Project Structure
 - **Node**: Each node operates as an independent process that creates, orders, and verifies blocks.